-- A person picking or pulling at their lashes. - Extensions being applied improperly without proper isolation or excessive adhesive. - Lash follicle being constantly congested with improper cleansing resulting in conditions such as blepharitis. - Improper weight/length causing follicular damage.
+A person picking or pulling at their lashes.

+Extensions being applied improperly without proper isolation or excessive adhesive.

+Lash follicle being constantly congested with improper cleansing resulting in conditions such as blepharitis.

+Using too heavy or too long of an extension causes twisting and flipping which in turn causes friction on the follicle.